• Skip to primary navigation

 • Vanilla extract - Flavors the ice cream base.

-• Boysenberry jam - You may find boysenberry jam at local farmers markets, made by farmers fresh from their harvest.
+• Boysenberry jam - You may find boysenberry jam at local farmers markets.
 Otherwise, it can be purchased online from Smucker or Amazon.
 If you have fresh boysenberries on hand, you can also make your own.
 Here's a recipe: Rudy's Original - boysenberry jam recipe.
 Boysenberry jam can also be substituted with any flavor of jam, like strawberry jam or raspberry jam.

 • Butter - Unsalted butter and salt can be substituted with salted butter if desired.
 A full stick of butter is shown in the photo, but you'll only need half a stick for this recipe.